-• A study, generally in the form of an interview or questionnaire, that provides researchers with information about how people think and act.
-Example: Gallup poll.
+• Studies, generally in the form of an interview or questionnaire, that provide researchers with information about how people think and act.
+Example: Gallup polls.

 1. Issues in Designing Surveys

 - A survey must be based on precise, representative sampling to genuinely reflect a broad range of the population. - Questions must be worded carefully. - The characteristics of the interviewer (e.g., gender and race) have an impact on survey data.